 Requirements covered in the release

-List requirements that have been implemented in the release

 The release focuses on addressing bugs and issues detected in a pilot deployment and testing.

 Feedback on satisfaction

-Who was involved in testing and what the outcome of the review was

 Secant is being tested at CESNET and its MetaCloud site.
 A movement to a more extensive testing phase was blocked by changes of the mechanism to distribute images to EGI clouds, which allowed the developers to only perform an evaluation in a closed environment.
 A few dozens of virtual appliances underwent testing done by Secant.

 Plan for Exploitation and Dissemination

-This section should provide a plan for exploitation and dissemination (PEDR) of the project results documented in this deliverable.
-If a plan was already provided in an earlier deliverable, then this plan should provide an update.
-The content will be used to update the catalogue of project results (http://go.egi.eu/egi-engage-results) and to develop an overall PEDR for the whole project.
-You can create as many tables as the number of results being described.

-The goal of Secant is to improve the security of cloud images and provide a tool to facilitate the verification process, providing a procedure for the security endorsement.